 These two beverages, when consumed in moderation, can protect your loved one’s brain cells.
 It is best to drink a glass of wine or grape juice after an evening meal.
 Drinking one of these beverages each day can reduce the risk of Alzheimer’s by protecting the brain against the effects of oxidative stress and beta amyloid.
 If your loved one chooses wine, make sure he or she sniffs the alcoholic beverage before drinking it.
 Sniffing the wine can enhance the areas of the brain tied to smell and memory.
 Your loved one shouldn’t drink more than one glass of wine per day.
 Drinking too much alcohol could lead to hypertension.

 If your senior loved one is living with Alzheimer’s disease or another serious condition, consider hiring a professional caregiver who can help him or her manage the activities of daily living.
-When looking for expertly trained, trustworthy, and reliable caregivers in Lemon Grove, look no further than Coast Care Partners.
+When looking for expertly trained, trustworthy, and reliable caregivers in San Diego, look no further than Coast Care Partners.
 Our in-home caregivers are trained to assist seniors with daily tasks, provide companionship, and much more.
 Call 619-354-2544 today to find out how our caregivers can promote your loved one’s quality of life.